 The North Karelian way of living

-Karelia has been part of Finland since independence in 1917 but previous to this the country was ruled by both Sweden and Russia, with the Karelian border being repeatedly redrawn through the centuries, most recently after World War II.
+Karelia has been a part of Finland since independence in 1917, but previously the country had been ruled by both Sweden and Russia.
+The Karelian border has been redrawn many times over the centuries, the last time after the World War II.
 North Karelia is a place where the Finnish national epic, the Kalevala, was created and it continues to be a source of inspiration for many.
 It is a unique meeting point of the eastern and western cultures and religions.
-Still to this day, the originality and distinctiveness of Karelian culture can be seen in every day life.
-Listed below are some chosen attractions that tell the story of Karelian culture and traditions.
+So far, the originality and distinctiveness of Karelian culture can be seen in everyday life.
+These selected attractions, listed below, tell the story of Karelian culture and traditions.

 Parppeinvaara Rune Singer’s Village